shaulleo/FlavourFlix/Use Case 3.md

 6. __Filomena Uncovers the User's Personality__:

-If the inputs are correctly presented and the user responds to all of the questions, Filomena is able to use the Classifier and uncover the Food Personality of the user.
+If the inputs are correctly presented and the user responds to all of the questions, Filomena is able to use the classifier and uncover the Food Personality of the user.

 ### Alternative Flows
 1. __Feeding the Wrong or Misunderstanding of Inputs__: